CATechnologiesTest/arete/CONTRIBUTING.md

 Welcome!
 We're excited that you're interested in contributing.

 Below you will find some basic steps required to be able to contribute to the project.
-If you have any questions about this process or any other aspect of contributing to a Yipee open source project, feel free to send an email to support@yipee.io and we'll get your questions answered as quickly as we can.
+If you have any questions about this process or any other aspect of contributing to a Yipee open source project, please open an [issue](https://github.com/yipeeio/arete/issues) and we'll get your questions answered as quickly as we can.

-Pull Requests are always welcome, however they will only be accepted if they provide a reasonably test coverage.
+Pull Requests are always welcome, however they will only be accepted if they provide a reasonable test coverage.

 ## Workflow